randomstuff/wtoys/README.md

 wtoys
 =====

-A collection of (one!) web based games based around the concept of remixing the web.
+A collection of (one!) web based games.

 See the [demo](http://wtoys.gabriel.netlib.re/).